A Holistic Approach To Dual Diagnosis Treatment

 Dual Diagnosis Symptoms

 What classifies someone as having a dual diagnosis is the presence of one or more mental health disorders in combination with a substance use disorder.
 The symptoms of each dual diagnosis will vary but carry some similarities.
+At our treatment center in Maryland, we treat both substance use disorder as well as co-occuring mental health conditions.

 Common physical symptoms of substance abuse may look like the following: